-XIR, CEO of Lowell Cambridge Partners II, LLC
+XIR, CEO of Lowell Cambridge Partners III, LLC

 As an XIR, Paul Sagan leverages his operational experience and domain expertise to support businesses that capitalize on trends in cloud computing, hyper-connectivity and mobility, media and big data.
 Paul is non-executive chairman of the board of Datto, a General Catalyst portfolio company.

 Paul is a director of Akamai Technologies, which he joined as chief operating officer and employee #15 in 1998, and served as CEO for nine years until 2013.
 Paul also is a director of two other public companies, EMC and VMware.
 Previously, Paul served as a director of iRobot, and earlier at Dow Jones & Company, Digitas and Maven Networks before they were acquired.

 Paul was a senior advisor to the World Economic Forum from 1997 to 1998.
 He held a number of management positions at Time Warner from 1991 to 1997.
 He was a founder of Road Runner, the world’s first broadband cable modem service, and Pathfinder, one of the early Web properties that pioneered Internet advertising.
 Paul joined Time Warner Cable in 1991 to design and launch NY 1 News, the television news network based in New York City.
 Paul’s career began in broadcast television news.
 He joined WCBS-TV in 1981 as a news writer and was named news director in 1987.